TN CM, Dy CM attend events together for the first time days after standoff | Politics

 Also, the deputy CM did not attend the "One Nation, One Ration Card" scheme launch by Palaniswami at the Secretariat on Thursday and in the evening he visited temples in nearby Tiruvallur district.
 Panneerselvam had also been holding discussions with his loyalists besides other leaders.

 On September 28, both Panneerselvam and Palaniswami had a heated debate at the AIADMK Executive Committee meeting here on the issue of chief ministerial candidate for the next year's assembly elections.
-Following the discussions, though the party said the two leaders would announce on October 7 the chief ministerial nominee, there has been speculation about its probability besides some leaders voicing views contrary to the official party stand.
+Following the discussions, though the party said the two leaders would announce on October 7 the chief ministerial nominee, there has been speculation about its probability besides some leaders voicing views contrary to the official party stand that no one should air their opinion in public on the CM candidate.

 Meanwhile, sources said AIADMK legislators and office-bearers are "expected" to be here on October 6, a day ahead of the announcement on the party's chief ministerial candidate.
 They were expected to be in Chennai to facilitate consultations if needed, party sources said.